Skip to main content

 Notes

-• Avoid logging sensitive information (such as passwords, keys, etc.)
+• Avoid recording sensitive information (such as passwords, keys, etc.) in logs.

-• Use structured log formats to facilitate subsequent analysis and processing
+• Use structured log format to facilitate subsequent analysis and processing.

 Monitoring Data